Until recently, Moyross Youth Academy (MYA) was one of Limerick’s under-the-radar success stories.

 Mother and son, Eileen and Ray Lucey from Mucklagh, Tullamore, Co.
 Offaly, feature on the front cover of the latest edition of ‘Changing Ireland’, highlighting the role of carers and those receiving care across Ireland.

-Women’s Aid today released a report on young people’s experience of abuse in intimate relationships in Ireland.
-November 25th is the International Day for the Elimination of Violence against Women.
+Women’s Aid released a report on young people’s experience of abuse in intimate relationships here in Ireland to mark the International Day for the Elimination of Violence against Women (November 25th).